 Stage 3 of works will include the initial concept designs for the upgrade of the Rydalmere Park Bowling Club.
 Council will be seeking the community’s feedback on those early concepts, to guide us in the delivery of a design for a bowling club that suits the current and future needs of the community and all stakeholder groups.

-The trees along South street were removed as part stage 2 construction, this was acknowledged on page 32 of the Masterplan as a consequence of being able to fit in the full size football fields.
+The trees along South Street were removed as part of Stage 2 construction - this was acknowledged on page 32 of the masterplan as a consequence of being able to fit in the full size football fields.

-That being said, Council did pass a resolution on the 8 July 2019 to propose:
+That being said, Council did pass a resolution on 8 July 2019 to propose:

 - That all reasonable effort be made during detailed design of the masterplan to remove the minimum number of trees of the remnant Cumberland Plan Woodland on the southern side of Rydalmere Park.